 Only activities that are undertaken on behalf of "any other person" are prohibited by this restriction.
-Action taken on behalf of the United States (or the Congress) or on behalf of the former employee himself are not prohibited.
-A former employee "represents" another person when he acts as an agent or attorney for or otherwise communicates or makes an appearance on behalf of that person to or before any third party.
+Action taken on behalf of the United States (or the Congress) or on behalf of the former employee himself are not prohibited. А former employee "represents" another person when he acts as an agent or attorney for or otherwise communicates or makes an appearance on behalf of that person to or before any third party.
 For this purpose, a third party includes any employee of the executive, legislative, or judicial branch of the Federal Government, including a Member of Congress.
-A former employee "aids or advises" another person when he assists that person other than by communicating to or appearing before a third party.
-A former employee represents, aids, or advises another person "on the basis of" covered information if the former employee's representation, aid, or advice either involves a disclosure of covered information to any person or could not have been made or rendered had the former employee not had actual knowledge of covered information.
-It is important to note that, although a post-employment activity may not be prohibited by section 207(b), a former employee must still be careful to comply with other statutory restrictions.
+A former employee "aids and advises" another person when he assists that person other than by communicating to or appearing A former employee represents, aids, or before a third party. advises another person "on the basis of" covered information if the former employee's representation, aid, or advice either involves a disclosure of covered information to any person, or could not have been made or rendered had the former employee not had actual knowledge of covered information.

+It is important to note that although a post-employment activity may not be prohibited by section 207(b), a former employee must still be careful to comply with other statutory restrictions.
 For example, even though a trade or treaty negotiation may not yet have become "ongoing" at the time of an employee's official participation, the negotiation may nevertheless have had specific parties identified to it, thus triggering the lifetime restriction set forth in section 207(a)(1).
-Also, former employees remain covered by statutory restrictions prohibiting the release of classified information.